 - The City has available to it the means to secure the necessary financing required to accomplish the remaining projects contained within this Plan.
-A listing of "Available Financing Methods" follows. - The City expects to complete the remaining projects in one or multiple phases, and can adjust the timing of implementation as needed to coincide with the pace of private development and/or redevelopment.
-A discussion of the phasing and projected timeline for project completion is discussed under "Plan Implementation" within this Section.
-A table identifying the financing method for each phase and the time at which that financing is expected to be incurred is included. - The development anticipated to occur as a result of the continued implementation of this Plan will generate sufficient tax increments to pay for the cost of the projects.
+A listing of "Available Financing Methods" follows. - The City expects to complete the remaining projects in one or multiple phases and can adjust the timing of implementation as needed to coincide with the pace of private development and/or redevelopment.
+A discussion of the phasing and projected timeline for project completion is discussed under "Plan Implementation" within the original Project Plan. - The development anticipated to occur as a result of the continued implementation of this Plan will generate sufficient tax increments to pay for the cost of the projects.
 Within this Section are tables identifying: 1) the development and/or redevelopment expected to occur, 2) an updated projection of tax increments to be collected resulting from that development and/or redevelopment and other economic growth within the District, and 3) an updated cash flow model demonstrating that the projected tax increment collections and all other revenues available to the District will be sufficient to pay all Project Costs.